FedericoPonzi/genereto/README.md

 > ⚠️ **Notes**:
 > - Articles with TODOs are automatically marked as drafts regardless of `is_draft` setting
+> - Articles with future publish dates are automatically marked as drafts
 > - If no description is provided, the first 150 characters of content will be used
 > - Cover images can be relative paths or full URLs